solnsumei/which-util/README.md

 # Which Utility
-Which Utitlity built with go
+Which command line utility built with go